karansangaj/Virtue/README.md

 ## Code Notes

 1) globals variables are used as globals because tkinter widgets caanot be referred as string variable.
-2) Classes are used for classification rather than what there function.
+2) Classes are used for classification rather than there original use.

-## Application Voice Commands
+## Application Voice Commands Examples

 ### Maths
+multiply 20 by 2
+divide 20 by 2
+what is 20 minus 2
+what is 20 plus 2
+what is square of 20
+what is root of 20

 ### Weather
+what is the weather
+what is the weather in Newyork what is current weather

 ### Volume
+increase the volume
+decrease the volume

 ### Brightness
+what is the current brightness increase brightness increase brightness by 10 decrease brightness

 ### Open Applications
+1) Open Netflix
+2) Open Calculator